Advanced search

 • Administration tubing length of 61 cm or shorter is recommended.

-• An infusion set with a needle of 26 gauge or larger should be used.
+• An infusion set with a needle of 26 gauge or with a larger diameter should be used.

 Each vial is for single use only.
 Any unused medicinal product or waste material should be disposed of in accordance with local requirements.